school-of-data/GIS-curriculum/nigeria/module6/module6.md

 Let’s start with an example:

 In some cases, for instance for infrastructure planning purposes, you may want to know the area of the polygons in a layer.
 If you have one polygon, this would not be a problem.
 But what if you have many polygons/areas in the layer?
 To calculate each area one by one is almost impossible.
-The Philippines administrative boundary vector layer has many polygons which means it would be a good dataset for this tutorial.
+The Nigeria administrative boundary vector layer has many polygons which means it would be a good dataset for this tutorial.
 We are going to calculate the area for each polygon using an automated way.
 In total, the area of 81 provinces will be calculated.

 ## Breakdown of the concepts